Johnson Rice lifts APA Corporation [APA] price estimate. Who else is bullish?

 Johnson Rice have made an estimate for APA Corporation shares, keeping their opinion on the stock as Hold, with their previous recommendation back on January 05, 2024.

-APA Corporation [APA] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -6.46.
-With this latest performance, APA shares dropped by -12.45% in over the last four-week period, additionally sinking by -28.80% over the last 6 months – not to mention a drop of -29.63% in the past year of trading.
+APA Corporation [APA] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.25.
+With this latest performance, APA shares dropped by -6.10% in over the last four-week period, additionally sinking by -32.09% over the last 6 months – not to mention a drop of -25.75% in the past year of trading.

 APA Corporation’s liquidity data is similarly interesting compelling, with a Quick Ratio of 0.89 and a Current Ratio set at 1.06.